fadiabdelrahim/Payload-Deployment/README.md

 ***Overview***

 The selected payload, a reverse TCP payload, is tailored for a scenario involving a fictitious dental research organization, "Advanced Dental Practice."
 This payload is designed to be embedded within an executable file named "AdvancedDentalResearchFindings.exe," which masquerades as a legitimate document applicable to dental research.
-The primary aim is to gain remote access to a target machine, thereby exposing the susceptibilities that can be leveraged via social engineering tactics.
+The primary aim is to gain remote access to a target machine, thereby exposing the vulnerabilites that can be leveraged via social engineering tactics.

 ## Choice of Payload